-Note: This document is for floppy disk drive issues and not issues with not being able to read one or two disks.
+The troubleshooting options and details below are for floppy disk drive issues and not for issues about not being able to read one or two floppy disks.

 Bad floppy diskette

-Verify that the floppy diskette that you are attempting to read from is not write protected or bad.
-Verify that the diskette is not write protected by sliding the tab into the position not allowing light to shine through it.
-If you do not have a tab place tape over this hole.
+Verify the floppy diskette you are attempting to read from is not write protected or bad.
+Verify the diskette is not write protected by sliding the tab into the opposite position, preventing light from shining through it.
+If you do not have a tab, place tape over this hole.

 Because of the technology of floppy diskette drives, it is likely for a floppy diskettes to become bad.
 Verify that other floppy diskettes are not exhibiting the same issue.